Upton upon Severn: History

-The name Upton derives from the Old English upptūn meaning 'settlement higher up', in reference to its position upstream from Ripple.
+The name Upton derives from the Old English upptūn meaning "settlement higher up", in reference to its position upstream from Ripple.

 Until the later half of the 20th century, the bridge at Upton was the only one across the River Severn between Worcester and Tewkesbury; the present bridge was built in 1940.
-Oliver Cromwell's soldiers crossed the Severn here to win the battle of Upton before the main Battle of Worcester in the English Civil War.
-The Upton-upon-Severn Memorial Hall was completed in 1832.
+Oliver Cromwell's soldiers crossed the Severn here to win the Battle of Upton before the main Battle of Worcester in the English Civil War.
+The Upton upon Severn Memorial Hall was completed in 1832.

+Name variants

+Although the style Upton upon Severn is now used by most local organisations, and local, regional and national government, the Royal Mail styles addresses as Upton-upon-Severn, and the civil parish's name also uses hyphens.
+This style is adopted by some businesses.
+Upton-on-Severn was most usual for most of the 19th and part of the 20th century; the now-defunct railway station carried that name.
+A variant with a capitalised Upon can also be found.

 Upton in the 21st century

-The population of the civil parish in 2021 was recorded at 2,903- an increase from 2,881 in 2011.
+The population of the civil parish in 2021 was recorded at 2,903, an increase from 2,881 in 2011.
 The parish extends westward from the town, including the settlement at Tunnel Hill, but does not include the village of Ryall located close to the town, on the other side of the river.
 Upton is in the West Worcestershire parliamentary constituency.

 The town has three major music festivals, with the spring folk festival, the summer jazz and blues festivals.

 Upton is the location of a 16th-century coaching inn, The White Lion Hotel, in which parts of the building date back to 1510.
 The building, which has a distinctive portico adorned with its very own lion, has undergone many transformations over the centuries.
 It is reputed to have played a part in the English Civil War, where soldiers from both sides are alleged to have enjoyed the hospitality of this popular local hostelry prior to the Battle of Worcester.
 Guests of the hotel can stay in rooms referred to in books VII and VIII of Henry Fielding's classic 1749 novel Tom Jones in which he refers to the hotel as "A house of exceeding good repute"; these rooms retain many of their original features.